drug-design/course/docs/chapters/protein-structure.md

 #### The &beta;-Strand Unit

-The basic unit of the &beta;-sheet is a single polypeptide chain with an extended, zigzag like conformation, called the &beta;-strand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-strand-unit-4c076013'><i class='fa fa-play' aria-hidden='true'></i></button>The basic unit of the &beta;-sheet is a single polypeptide chain with an extended, zigzag like conformation, called the &beta;-strand.
 The side chains (green spheres) of neighboring residues in the &beta;-strand point in opposite directions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer